evgenyb/iac-workshops/container-apps/one-week-before.md

 - It will help us to avoid issues with Azure subscription or regional limits.
 - It will allow us to focus on the workshop tasks during the workshop day.

-If you will find any issues with provisioning lab environment under your subscription (hit the limits, resource is not available under your region, template errors etc...), please reach out to me at evgeny.borzenin@gmail.com, via Teams at evgeny@enso.no or describe your issue under [Comments to "Workshop - Working with Azure Container Apps"](https://github.com/evgenyb/iac-workshops/issues/9) issue.
+If you will find any issues with provisioning lab environment under your subscription (hit the limits, resource is not available under your region, template errors etc...), please reach out to me at evgeny.borzenin@gmail.com.

-I suggest that you try provisioning lab environment at least one week before the workshop day.
-It will give us time to fix any issues you may have.
+I suggest that you try provisioning lab environment at least one week before the workshop day (23.05.2023).
+It will give me time to fix any issues we may have.
 If provisioning went well and all connectivity tests passed, you can safely delete all resources to minimize the costs, and re-deploy them again one day before the workshop.

-Lab environment is implemented using [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) and code is located under [iac](../../iac/) folder.
+Infrastructure for Lab environment is implemented using [Bicep](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/overview?tabs=bicep) and code is located under [iac](../../iac/) folder.
 Most of the resources are implemented as [Bicep modules](https://learn.microsoft.com/en-us/azure/azure-resource-manager/bicep/modules).
 The master orchestration Bicep file is [infra.bicep](../../iac/infra.bicep).
 It orchestrates deployment of the following resources:

 - Private Virtual Network
 - Azure Bastion